Offset Arthritis Costs With Medical Tax Deductions

 Knowing what to take off your taxes can save you a bundle.

-- Evaluate special items.
+- For medical uses only.
 Personal items, such as orthotic shoes, must pass the “but for” test, says IRS spokesperson Michelle Lamishaw, “which means that the taxpayer would not purchase the item but for the medical purpose.”
 In some cases, only part of the cost can be written off.
 A home modification may also be deductible, but if it increases your home’s value, such as an elevator, you must discount that increase.

-For a complete list of deductible medical expenses, check out the IRS Publication 17, Your Federal Income Tax, available online.
+For a complete list of deductible medical expenses and more information, check out the IRS Publication 17, Your Federal Income Tax, available online.